Christmas Premier League games: What's on and how can I watch?

 How can I get Sky Sports?

-You’ll be able to catch all the action on Sky Sports by adding it to your existing Sky TV package or getting it as part of a Sky Sports bundle.
+You’ll be able to catch all the action on Sky Sports by adding it to your existing Sky TV deal or getting it as part of a Sky Sports subscription.

 Can I get Sky Sports without having Sky TV?